Exploring Our New Home: A Guide to Truro, Nova Scotia

 Christie Brook Falls

-Shopping in Truro
+Shop Local in Truro

-NovelTea Bookstore and Gifts
+Noveltea Bookstore and Gifts

 Procure a gently-used book from NovelTea Bookstore, and then walk over to the coffeehouse of the same name (and same owners) to read it with a warm cuppa in hand.
-You can also peruse new books of local authors and some great gift options (we scored an awesome puzzle for ourselves).
+You can also peruse new books by local authors and some great gift options (we scored an awesome puzzle for ourselves).

 My Home Mercantile